tajpouria/aws-solutions-architect-hands-on/README.md

 - [] Create a DynamoDB table.
 Insert an item into it.
 - [] AWS API gateway re watch ??

+Networking - VPC

+- [] Create a VPC with 2 CIDR blocks.
+- [] Create 4 subnets in 2 different AZ with auto-assign IPv4 setting enabled.
+2 public with smaller number of IPVv4, and 2 private with more available IPv4.
+- [] Create an internet gateway for VPC.
+Create 2 routing table and associate each one of them with public and private subnets.
+- [] Create an EC2 instance in one of the public subnets.
+Tune the routing table and security groups to allow SSH into instance from outside and provide public internet access for the instance.

 ## Resources

 - [Stephane Maarek](https://www.udemy.com/course/aws-certified-solutions-architect-associate-saa-c02/)